Recovery score

 DERecovery Score

-Recovery score is a generic category for vendor-defined composite metrics that estimate how well the body has recuperated from prior strain.
-Branding differs by device: Whoop calls its score Recovery, Garmin uses Body Battery and Training Readiness, and Oura uses Readiness.
-Inputs commonly include HRV, resting heart rate, respiratory rate, sleep duration, and sleep stages, though exact algorithms are proprietary.
-There is no scientific consensus on a standardized recovery score; values are not directly comparable across devices and should be interpreted as vendor-specific trends rather than diagnostic measurements.
+A recovery score is a generic category of vendor-defined composite metrics.
+Each one tries to estimate how well your body has recovered from earlier strain.
+The branding differs by device.
+Whoop calls its score Recovery.
+Garmin uses Body Battery and Training Readiness.
+And Oura uses Readiness.
+The inputs commonly include your HRV, resting heart rate, breathing rate, sleep duration, and sleep stages.
+But the exact algorithms are proprietary.
+There is no scientific consensus on a standardized recovery score.
+So the values are not directly comparable across devices.
+Read them as vendor-specific trends, not as diagnostic measurements.

 Sources